LeoRiether/leoriether.github.io/content/posts/2024-04-04-tests-literature-review.md

 These are a great way of "documenting" processes and standards in a given project!
 It helps both new team members and veterans that may have forgotten a thing or two.

+As a side note, I think running linters and format-checkers could be considered "weird tests" as well.
+These are standard practice, why not make your own lints as well?

 ## Formal Methods